Bukit Batok: Education

+Language

+In Bukit Batok, the proportion of residents using English as the most frequently spoken language (46.15%) is slightly lower than the national average of 48.25%.
+Additionally, there are 4,860 Tamil speakers, representing 77.9% of the total 6,241 Indian language speakers.

+Employment and income

+According to the 2020 Census of Population, Bukit Batok has a labour force of 96,479 residents, of which 90,479 are employed.
+This equates to an employment rate of 93.8%, lower than the national employment rate of 94.2%.
+The remaining 42,704 residents aged above 15 in Bukit Batok (30.7%) are outside the labour force.

+Among the employed residents in Bukit Batok aged 15 years and over, most earn a gross monthly income of between S$1,000 and S$1,999, with 13.3% being in that category.
+This is followed closely by those earning between S$3,000 and S$3,999, constituting 12.8% of employed residents.
+6.7% earn more than S$15,000 a month, while 6.2% earn less than S$1,000 per month.

+According to the 2020 Census of Population, most resident households in Bukit Batok earn a monthly household income of S$20,000 and over, constituting 13.2% of all households.
+The second most common category is households with no employed person, encompassing 11.0% of all households.

 Commercial activities

 Bukit Batok's main shopping complex West Mall was opened in mid-1998.
 Developed by Alprop Pte.
-Ltd., a joint venture between the United Industrial Corporation (UIC) and Singapore Land, it has 7 storeys in total gross floor area of 283,000 sq ft (26,300 m²) on a land area of 106,000 sq ft (9,800 m²).
+Ltd., a joint venture between the United Industrial Corporation (UIC) and Singapore Land, it has 7 storeys in total gross floor area of 283,000 sq ft (26,300 m2) on a land area of 106,000 sq ft (9,800 m2).
 It was built at a cost of S$170 million and houses amenities including a post office, Community Library and Cineplex, together with shops, restaurants and a supermarket.

 Transport

 There are two MRT stations in the Bukit Batok area: Bukit Batok MRT station and Bukit Gombak MRT station.

 The Bukit Batok Bus Interchange, sited near to Bukit Batok MRT station and West Mall, is of moderate size and nearly completely used by Tower Transit Singapore.
 The interchange and most of the services were previously operated by Singapore Bus Services (the precursor of SBS Transit), until 26 December 2000, when bus services were transferred to Trans-Island Bus Services (the precursor of SMRT Buses).
 SMRT Buses remained the operator until 29 May 2016, when only bus services 852 (until 2018, under Seletar Bus Package) and 61 and 991 were left with SMRT Buses.
 SBS Transit still has a bus depot in Bukit Batok.